-(e) Menu Boxes and "Specials" Boards
+(e) Menu-Sized Sign Boxes and Changeable Sign Boards

-Each restaurant or bar may display one menu box attached to the building in which they are located.
-Menu boxes may not exceed two feet in height. two feet in width and three inches in depth.
-Each restaurant and/or bar may display one changeable "Specials" board of chalk, dry-erase or similar nature, attached to the building in which it is located.
-"Specials" boards may not exceed two feet in height, two feet in width and three inches in depth.
+Each restaurant or bar may display one menu-sized sign box attached to the building in which they are located.
+Menu-sized sign boxes may not exceed two feet in height, two feet in width, and three inches in depth.
+Each restaurant and/or bar may display one pedestrian-oriented changeable sign board of chalk, dry-erase, or similar nature, attached to the building in which it is located.
+Changeable sign boards may not exceed two feet in height, two feet in width, and three inches in depth.